Raghavvram/notes/NetworkSecurity/DDoS-attack.md

 4. **Analyze Traffic:**
    - After the attack, stop the capture and analyze the traffic to observe the effects of the attack.

-Would you like me to explain or break down any of the commands or filters further?